 2answer_from_document_crop -> early_or_cross_attention_vlm

 3locate_unsafe_button -> grounding_model_plus_policyCross-attention layers allow text states to compute context-dependent weights over visual features at configured model depths, as seen in Flamingo.[12]
-The code below demonstrates a gated cross-attention layer that takes the LLM's hidden text state and frozen visual features as inputs, returning a fused representation.
+Softmax turns the compatibility scores into weights.
+The gated layer takes the LLM's hidden text state and frozen visual features as inputs, returning a fused representation.
 Flamingo initializes the gate at zero so training begins from the language-only path and can learn to admit visual information:

 1import json